RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 ---
 author: Richard Dooling
-title: Entertainment Law
-subtitle: Lawyers For The Talent
+title: Lawyers For The Talent
+subtitle: Entertainment Law
 chapter: First Amendment - Violence
 ---

-# Lawyers For The Talent

-###### by Richard Dooling

-## First Amendment - Violence
+# First Amendment - Violence

 If speech is just too "sexy," it can be banned.
 If it's indecent, it can be regulated.
-But what if speech is just too violent?
+But what if speech is just too violent or unreasonably dangerous?
-What if a rapstar's lyrics "inspire" or ["cause" somebody to shoot a cop?](http://thediscography.org/discoDbDetail.php?req=942)
+What if a rap star's lyrics "inspire" or ["cause" somebody to shoot a cop?](http://thediscography.org/discoDbDetail.php?req=942)

 What if a journalist writes a lurid men's magazine article